savespain-covid19/Save-Spain/README.md

 Can there be merit in this hypothesis?

-There should at least visible difference between age groups getting infected in these two countries.
+There should be at least visible difference between age groups getting infected in these two countries.
 Because COVID-19 mortality is order of magnitude higher for older age groups then this can potentially explain the difference.

 ### Demographic breakdown of confirmed cases